-The PCEHR project aims to deliver an evidence-based framework of supports and guidance for patients with severe communication impairments, carers, and health providers, to reduce or remove barriers to PCEHR use so that its benefits can be fully realised.
+The project aims to deliver an evidence-based framework of supports and guidance for patients with severe communication impairments, their carers and health providers, to reduce or remove barriers to PCEHR use.
+With this framework, the benefits of the PCEHR can be fully realised.

 Updates on Twitter @MyHealthTransit